rule

 Text 3

 They spend their lives with sleeping and having sex during the night and with making money and taking care of their family during the day, o King.
+(Vedabase)

 Text 4

-In spite of experiencing the destructivity of the fallible soldiers of the body, the children, the wife and everything thereto, they, being too attached, do not see.
+All too attached to the fallible allies of the body, the children, the wife and everything thereto, do they despite of their experience, not see the finality of these matters.
 (Vedabase)

 Text 5

-For this reason, o descendant of Bharata, must the Supersoul, the Supreme Personality who is the controller and vanquishing Lord, be heard of, be glorified and also be remembered as He frees the ones in desire from anxiety.
+For this reason, o descendant of Bharata, must He be discussed, glorified and remembered who is the Supersoul, the Supreme Personality, who as the controller and vanquishing Lord frees the ones of desire from their anxieties.
 (Vedabase)

 Text 6

-All this analyzing in the knowledge of yoga of one's particular nature and on how a person after being born should attain to the full awareness of the Supreme, in the end only concerns the remembrance of Nârâyana [Krishna as the Supreme Personality].
+All this analyzing in the knowledge of yoga of one's particular nature and how a person after being born should attain the full awareness of the Supreme, in the end only concerns the remembrance of Nârâyana [Krishna as the Supreme Personality].

 Text 7

 It are generally those sages who went beyond the sphere of prescriptions and restrictions o King, that are the ones who take pleasure in especially describing the glories of the Lord.
+(Vedabase)

 Text 8